theSamPadilla/solana-node-scraper/README.md

 **To Support:**
 - Check out the work we are doing at [Google Cloud Web3](https://cloud.google.com/web3).
 Reach out to our team if you have any questions.
-- Follow [@theSamPadilla](https://twitter.com/thesampadilla)**, the author of the scraper, on Twitter :)
+- Follow [@theSamPadilla](https://twitter.com/thesampadilla), the author of the scraper, on Twitter :)

 ---
 # Disclaimer & License
-This is not an officially supported Google product
+This is not an officially supported Google product.

-Apache Header
+Apache Header:
 ```
 Copyright 2022 Google LLC